chef/effortless/components/effortless-chef-io/effortless-config.md

 ### Policyfile Cookbook pattern

 This is a pattern of building an artifact for a single cookbook.

+> Note: You can view and example of this pattern [here](https://github.com/chef/effortless/tree/master/examples/effortless_config/policyfile_cookbook_pattern).

 1. To use this pattern navigate to the cookbook you want to use
    ```